School Council Elections

 Thank you to everyone who put themselves forward for the role of School Council this year.
 We had lots of fantastic speeches, so well done to everyone who applied!

-Well done to our new School Councillors, who were voted for by their peers.
+Well done to our new School Councillors, who were voted for by their peers, we have also recently had Reception voting and one chid from each class has now joined our school council.

 - 1LM Jack and Alissa